since1968/stat-blocks/homebrewery/mutator.markdown

-# Mutant
+# Mutator
 A young farmer drops his shovel as he feels a sharp pain at his elbow.
 He watches as a spider scurries away.
 That night, the young farmer discovers he can climb the walls of his farmhouse.
 He also finds that he can sense danger where others suspect nothing.
 The next morning he sets off to find use for his new-found powers.

 A baby cries as it is born.
 Little does it know a rip in the Universe exposes it to the chaos of the Far Realm.
 As the baby grows into a man, he is shunned by society: to look into his eyes is madness.

 An apprentice painter falls into a vat of acid, narrowly escaping death.
 When he emerges, his skin is bleached white and he has superhuman strength.
 He cackles with glee as he plots the demise of his master.

-These mutants, different as they may be, have one thing in common: their destiny was thrust upon them by forces beyond their control.
+These mutators, different as they may be, have one thing in common: their destiny was thrust upon them by forces beyond their control.

-### Creating a Mutant
+### Creating a Mutator
-The most important question to consider when creating your mutant is the source of your power.
+The most important question to consider when creating your mutator is the source of your power.
 Were you bitten by a spider?
 Were you touched by an otherworldly presence?
-Are you happy to be a mutant?
-Are mutants accepted in your society?
+Are you happy to be a mutator?
+Are mutators accepted in your society?

 You are a mutator and have certain powers.

 #### Quick Build
-You can make a mutant quickly by following these suggestions.
+You can make a mutator quickly by following these suggestions.
 First, Charisma should be your highest ability score.
 Make Constitution you next-highest ability score.
 Second, choose the Urchin background.
 Third, roll a d100 on the Minor Mutation table to select a Minor Mutation.

 ## Class Features
-As a mutant, you gain the following class features.
+As a mutator, you gain the following class features.
 #### Hit Points
 ___
-- **Hit Dice:** 1d8 per mutant level
+- **Hit Dice:** 1d8 per mutator level
 - **Hit Points at 1st Level:** 8 + your Constitution modifier
-- **Hit Points at Higher Levels:** 1d8 (or 5) + your Constitution modifier per mutant level after 1st
+- **Hit Points at Higher Levels:** 1d8 (or 5) + your Constitution modifier per mutator level after 1st

 #### Proficiencies
 ___